AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2021-01-10-swifty-wasmer.md

 [QEmu](https://www.qemu.org).

 How low level is it?
 Very, very low level.
-For example, lets assume you want to
+For example, let's assume you want to
 [pass a String](https://stackoverflow.com/questions/41353389/how-can-i-return-a-javascript-string-from-a-webassembly-function)
 from the host to the Wasm program.
 What you essentially have to do is: